MoodyCoins/v3-staker-extended/README.md

 ```

 where RPC_URL is some provider for a chain where uniswap v3 is valid and deployed, e.g. an infura provider url.

+_Note: This contract has not been audited, use at your own risk._